OUTPATIENT US clinical experience

-Where will this rotation take place: This hands-on outpatient rotation will take place in Phoenix, Arizona (15 miles northwest of downtown).
+Where will this rotation take place: This outpatient US clinical experience will take place in Phoenix, Arizona (15 miles northwest of downtown).

-What you will do: You will be under the supervision of a board-certified internal medicine physician.
-After completing his internal medicine residency, he had the privilege of serving as chief medical resident.
+What you will do: You will be under the supervision of two board-certified internal medicine physicians.
+The first preceptor completed his internal medicine residency, and then had the privilege of serving as chief medical resident.
 He then completed a geriatrics fellowship.
 He holds hospital privileges at Banner Boswell Medical Center and Banner Dell E Webb Medical Center.

-He is extremely dedicated to deliver patient-centered care to his patients while educating the next generation of physicians.
-He has created a practice that values teamwork, collaboration, and communication.
+Both preceptors are extremely dedicated to deliver patient-centered care to their patients while educating the next generation of physicians.
+They have created a practice that values teamwork, collaboration, and communication.
 There are learners at every level, including premedical students who serve as scribes, medical students actively involved in patient care, and internal medicine residents and geriatric fellows from Banner.